-background color, respectively, and $\alpha(u, v)$ is the socalled alpha key value at a pixel (u, v) [1].
-The color at a pixel (u, v) is the same as that of the foreground when $\alpha(u, v)$ equals to 1, and is the same as that of the background when $\alpha(u, v)$ equals to 0.
+$$I(u, v) = \alpha(u, v)F(u, v) + (1 - \alpha(u, v))B(u, v), \quad (1)$$ where F(u,v) and B(u,v) are the foreground and the background color, respectively, and $\alpha(u,v)$ is the so-called alpha key value at a pixel (u,v) [1].
+The color at a pixel (u,v) is the same as that of the foreground when $\alpha(u,v)$ equals to 1, and is the same as that of the background when $\alpha(u,v)$ equals to 0.
 In chroma key, it is very important to determine the alpha value exactly.
-Methods for exact estimation of the alpha value have been proposed in applications of hair extraction, transparent glass segmentation, and so on [12]-[17].
+Methods for exact estimation of the alpha value have been proposed in applications of hair extraction, transparent glass segmentation, and so on [11]-[16].

-However, conventional chroma key techniques using a monochromatic background have a problem that foreground objects are regarded as the background if their colors are similar to the background color, and the foreground regions of the same color are missing (Fig.1).
-To solve this problem, Smith and Blinn proposed a blue screen matting method that allows foreground objects to be shot against two backing colors [18].
-This method can extract the foreground region whose colors are the same as the background color.
-This alternating background technique cannot be used for live actors or moving objects because of the requirement for motionlessness within a background alternation period.
+However, conventional chroma key techniques using a monochromatic background have a problem that foreground objects are regarded as the background if their colors are similar to the background color, and the foreground regions of the same color are missing (Fig. 1(a)).
+To solve this problem, Smith and Blinn proposed a blue screen matting method that allows foreground objects to be shot against two backing colors [17].
+This method can extract the foreground region whose colors are same with the background color.
+However, this alternating background technique cannot be used for live actors or moving objects because of the requirement for motionlessness within a background alternation period.